University of the Philippines Los Baños: Growth and International Collaboration (1950s-1960s)

-Years of Instability and the Birth of UPLB’s Autonomy (1970s-1990s)
+Birth of UPLB’s Autonomy (1970s-1990s)

 Political and Institutional Challenges

 The 1969 Philippine balance of payments crisis under the Ferdinand Marcos government marked the beginning of a prolonged period of social unrest across the country, including in UP Los Baños.
 This period of unrest, which included the First Quarter Storm, coincided with another issue, which was the call for the UP College of Agriculture to become independent from the University of the Philippines in Diliman.

 Later in 1972, UPCA formally requested Ferdinand Marcos to allow the college to secede from the University of the Philippines due to the alleged withholding of its budget and the disapproval of curricular proposals.
 However, UP President Salvador P. Lopez strongly opposed the idea.
 A survey also found that there was very little support for complete independence at UPCA.
 As a compromise, Lopez proposed the transformation of UP into a system of autonomous constituent universities.
 Finally, on November 20, 1972, Presidential Decree No. 58 was signed, establishing UPLB as UP's first autonomous campus, with UPCA, College of Forestry, Agricultural Credit and Cooperatives Institute, Dairy Training and Research Institute, and the Diliman-based Agrarian Reform Institute as its first academic units.
 New colleges and research centers were created over the next few years, while the College of Veterinary Medicine was likewise transferred to UPLB from UP Diliman.
+Dr. Abelardo Samonte was appointed first chancellor of UPLB and led a comprehensive reorganization of the university.